Add Eye-Catching Captions to Shorts & Reels in Premiere Pro With Cutback's Native Plugin

 They boost retention.

-And with Cutback, you don’t need After Effects or design skills to make them happen.
+And with Premiere Assistant, you don’t need After Effects or design skills to make them happen.

-Whether you’re a creator, marketer, or editor, Cutback’s animated caption presets give you powerful storytelling tools inside Adobe Premiere.
+Whether you’re a creator, marketer, or editor, Premiere Assistant’s animated caption presets give you powerful storytelling tools inside Adobe Premiere.

 Want to see it in action?
 Check out our next guide on Translating Captions for multi-language effects.
 Or go back to basics with How to Generate Captions.